morse-simulator/morse/doc/morse/what_new.rst

     - `tag` allows to restrict the kind of object you want to detect
     - `relative` returns the position information of the various objects from the camera sensor frame (and not the global frame).

+- :doc:`user/sensors/laserscanner` gain the possibility to return also a remission value at the `rssi` level.

 Middlewares
 -----------